Succinic acid: Tricarboxylic acid (TCA) cycle

 SDH also participates in the mitochondrial electron transport chain, where it is known as respiratory complex II.
 This enzyme complex is a 4 subunit membrane-bound lipoprotein which couples the oxidation of succinate to the reduction of ubiquinone via the intermediate electron carriers FAD and three 2Fe-2S clusters.
 Succinate thus serves as a direct electron donor to the electron transport chain, and itself is converted into fumarate.

 Reductive branch of the TCA cycle

 Succinate can alternatively be formed by reverse activity of SDH.
-Under anaerobic conditions certain bacteria such as A. succinogenes, A. succiniciproducens and M. succiniciproducens, run the TCA cycle in reverse and convert glucose to succinate through the intermediates of oxaloacetate, malate and fumarate.
+Under anaerobic conditions certain bacteria such as Actinobacillus succinogenes, A. succiniciproducens and M. succiniciproducens, run the TCA cycle in reverse and convert glucose to succinate through the intermediates of oxaloacetate, malate and fumarate.
 This pathway is exploited in metabolic engineering to net generate succinate for human use.
 Additionally, succinic acid produced during the fermentation of sugar provides a combination of saltiness, bitterness and acidity to fermented alcohols.

 Accumulation of fumarate can drive the reverse activity of SDH, thus enhancing succinate generation.
 Under pathological and physiological conditions, the malate-aspartate shuttle or the purine nucleotide shuttle can increase mitochondrial fumarate, which is then readily converted to succinate.